 The best way to get to Crested Butte is to fly to Gunnison, the closest airport just 30 minutes’ drive away.
 Several airlines have direct flights.
-Alpine Express Shuttle has shared transfers for $65 round trip for adults, or $42.50 for children.
-Dolly’s Mountain Shuttle also has private vans available.
+There are also transfers available from Montrose (1 hour 45 minutes).
+Transfers can be organised as part of a Scout Crested Butte Ski Package.

 Crested Butte is easy to get around thanks to the free mountain shuttle buses that run frequent services between the mountain village and town.
 There really is no need to rent a car when coming to Crested Butte.